-- chemical agents that alter the structure of DNA - 2) irradiation (e.g., UV light) that breaks DNA or forms inappropriate covalent bonds - 3) retroviruses that insert themselves in or near a gene, thus changing its proper regulation - 4) normal mistakes ("typos") made when the DNA is replicated during S phase protein's ability to do its job if the mutation is silent, a conservative amino acid substitution, occurs in a non-coding or non-regulatory region of the genome, or involves an amino acid substitution in a non-critical region of the protein.
+- chemical agents that alter the structure of DNA - 2) irradiation (e.g., UV light) that breaks DNA or forms inappropriate covalent bonds - 3) retroviruses that insert themselves in or near a gene, thus changing its proper regulation - 4) normal mistakes ("typos") made when the DNA is replicated during S phase

+While most cancers are caused by mutations, not all mutations cause cancer.
+Most mutations probably do not cause cancer.
+Some mutations for instance, cause cystic fibrosis, or color-blindness, or a predisposition to heart disease.
+Remember that some mutations have no influence on a protein's ability to do its job if the mutation is silent, a conservative amino acid substitution, occurs in a non-coding or non-regulatory region of the genome, or involves an amino acid substitution in a non-critical region of the protein.
 It is assumed that what distinguishes cancer-causing mutations from other mutations is that cancer-causing mutations occur in proto-oncogenes.
-A proto-oncogene is a normal gene that directly or indirectly plays a role in regulating cell division.
+A protooncogene is a normal gene that directly or indirectly plays a role in regulating cell division.
 Thus, investigators have focused intensively on understanding proto-oncogenes.